cifrum-io/cifrum/README.rst

 **yapo** |--| a flexible and easy-to-use Python 3.6+ library for analysis & manipulation with financial & economic data

-**yapo** is 100% open source project, free for all to use and released under the most liberal terms of MIT license.
+**yapo** is released under the terms of GPL license.
 We appreciate all kinds of contributions, financial resources to maintain the project and accelerate its development.